A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Models

 where,

-Similar to the directly coupled qubit chain, $b_i^{\dagger}$ and $b_i$ are the creation and annihilation operators for the qubits with qubit frequency $\omega_{q_i}$ and on-site interaction $U$.
-The resonator chain is a one dimensional array of bosonic resonators with creation and annihilation operators $f_i^{\dagger}$ and $f_i$, respectively, and resonator frequency $\omega_{r_i}$.
-Each resonator in the chain is coupled to its nearest neighbors, with coupling strength $2J_x$, and side-coupled with the qubit, with resonator-qubit coupling strength $g_i$.
+Similar to the directly coupled qubit chain, $b_j^{\dagger}$ and $b_j$ are the creation and annihilation operators for the qubits with qubit frequency $\omega_{q_j}$ and on-site interaction $U$.
+The resonator chain is a 1D array of bosonic resonators with creation and annihilation operators $f_j^{\dagger}$ and $f_j$, respectively, and resonator frequency $\omega_{r_j}$.
+Each resonator in the chain is coupled to its nearest neighbors, with coupling strength $2J_x$, and side-coupled with the qubit, with resonator-qubit coupling strength $g_j$.
+The side-coupled medium is coupled to the two baths through $\chi_{1}=f_{1}$ and $\chi_{N}=f_{N}$.